-Professor Dickinson's teaching and scholarship focus on constitutional property, federalism, state and local government law, land use, and affordable housing law and policy.
+Professor Dickinson's teaching and scholarship focus on property, constitutional law, state and local government law, and affordable housing law and policy.
 His scholarship has featured in numerous law reviews, and he writes and comments frequently in local and national media outlets, including several editorials in the Washington Post and The Hill.
 Professor Dickinson has also offered testimony to the U.S. Senate's Homeland Security and Governmental Affairs committee regarding land acquisition issues along the US-Mexico border.

 Prior to joining the academy, Professor Dickinson practiced law at Reed Smith LLP (Pittsburgh), where he concentrated on all aspects of real estate development and litigation, and founded and coordinated the firm's Housing Rights Project, a pro bono initiative advocating on behalf of indigent tenants in eviction proceedings in Allegheny County in collaboration with the Neighborhood Legal Services Association.